ietf-wg-asdf/SDF/sdf.md

 Back at the top level, the `sdfThing` groups enables definition of models for complex devices that will use one or more `sdfObject` definitions.
+`sdfThing` groups, however, also allow for including interaction affordances, `sdfData`, as well as `minItems` and `maxItems` qualities.
+Therefore, they can be seen as a superset of `sdfObject` groups, additionally allowing for composition.

 A definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.